-For several years we have raised weaner pigs here in the Valley.
+For several years we have raised weaner pigs here on our property.
+Raising and butchering pigs for your family is not hard to do.
 It’s a great way for us to know what is in the meat we are eating.
-This year we didn’t raise any pigs as we still had lots in the freezer.

 Raising and butchering pigs for your family saves you so much money, especially if you can have the pigs on pasture for most of their lives.